One of the most

 Our automated tooling

-insures even tooth spacing and improved tooth geometry as the undercut
+insures precise tooth spacing and improved tooth geometry as the undercut

 the process removes very little material, excessive backlash is not a

 factor.
-Naturally, sliders that were never factory cut will benefit
+Naturally, sliders that were never factory undercut will benefit

 greatly as well.
 The bottom line is that our remachined sliders